School of Education

 The Graduate Practitioner Competencies are a proactive approach to shape the identity of the early childhood workforce and strengthen the professional practice aspect of the Early Childhood Studies degree.
 Graduate-level practice makes the distinction between level 3 and 6 practices explicit for practitioners and employers

-The BA (Hons) Early Childhood is three years full-time, and this course is also offered PART-TIME which requires you to attend daytime sessions.
-However, if you are employed in Early Years and already have a level 3 qualification we offer a part-time Foundation Degree in Early Years Services at our partner colleges.
+The BA (Hons) Early Childhood is three years full-time course, and this course is also offered PART-TIME, which requires you to attend daytime sessions.
+However, if you are employed in Early Years and already have a level 3 qualification, we offer a part-time Foundation Degree in Early Years Services at our partner colleges.
 After completing your part-time foundation degree, you can then progress onto a final year of a part-time BA (Hons) Early Childhood Studies course in order to gain a full honours degree.

 ECSDN LOGO